Ethan Crumbley’s parents will stand trial over high school shooting

 James and Jennifer Crumbley are each charged with four counts of involuntary manslaughter

-The parents of Michigan high school shooting suspect Ethan Crumbley will stand trial over the massacre that left four students dead, following a judge’s ruling on Thursday.
+The parents of Michigan high school shooting suspect Ethan Crumbley will stand trial over the massacre that left four students dead, following a judge’s ruling.

 James and Jennifer Crumbley are each charged with four counts of involuntary manslaughter for their alleged role in the deadliest high school shooting since Parkland in 2018.